 This means colleges need to provide some students with devices.
 This can be costly, which is itself difficult for many schools to handle, but what comes next is equally challenging.

 As students must constantly use their computers as educational technology, technical problems are inevitable.
 Students with computer problems normally bring their computers to repair shops.
-However, in pandemic conditions, this may not be an option.
-Even if these shops are open, they must operate with dramatically reduced capacity.
+However, in pandemic conditions, this was not an option.
+Even if these shops were open, they operated with dramatically reduced capacity.

-As the pandemic continues, repair workers must distinguish between in-person hardware fixes and software issues that can be solved remotely.
+As the pandemic continued, repair workers needed to distinguish between in-person hardware fixes and software issues that could be solved remotely.

 Remote learning means that teachers cannot constantly monitor student activity.
 As such, students may misuse devices.
 If this happens, the only solution is to restrict what educational technology can access via remote device management.